 The minimum and maximum CPU Threshold values specify the upper and lower limits where scaling operations will occur.

 CPU utilization is measured as a moving average across all currently running instances of the application.
-Since new application instances may take some time to start, they are added or removed at a maximum rate of one per minute to allow for more accurate measurement of the new average as load is redistributed.
+Because new application instances may take some time to start, they are added or removed at a maximum rate of one per minute to allow for more accurate measurement of the new average as load is redistributed.

 With the CPU threshold values unset, no application auto-scaling will occur.
 The Management Console will display minimum and maximum values of 0%.